balle/balu-wiki/virtualization/openstack.rst

 * Tenant is something like an organization or mandant (can have multiple users)
 * Glance - Image service (manages kvm, qemu, vmware, amazon s3 etc images)
 * Nova - Compute service (manage startup / life of virtual machines using libvirt)
-* Quantum - Network configuration service
 * Cinder - Volumne service (manages storage and replication)
 * Horizon - Admin webfrontend in Django
+* (Quantum - Network configuration service) - install network client on each vm

 Installation